waterbear-cloud/paco/docs/aim-config.rst

                                 - netenv.ref my-aim-example.applications.app.groups.site.resources.cert.arn

-service.ref
+resource.ref
 -----------

-If you need to refer to a global resource created in the Services directory, use a ``service.ref``.
+If you need to refer to a global resource created in the Resources directory, use a ``resource.ref``.

 In the example below, the ``hosted_zone_id`` of a Route53 record is looked up.